Vanilla Kubernetes

 kubernetes diagram pvc secret

 Figure 2.
-Simple deployment with PVC and secret in kubernetes
+Simple deployment with PVC and a secret in Kubernetes

-This diagram extends the Basic one with two objects.
+This diagram extends the basic deployment with two objects.

 • Persistent Volume Claim (PVC)

-To keep data persistent over the container re-creation we need external storage space.
-In this scenario, the PVC is created based on the template located in statefulset.
-In case of scaling each pod will have its own PVC.
+To keep data persistent over the container re-creation, you need an external storage space.
+In this scenario, a PVC is created based on the template located in StatefulSet.
+In case of scaling, each Pod will have its own PVC.

 • Secret

-Object for keeping sensitive information for the use with the Pod(s).
-It targets the situation of shared password (e.g. to access the DB we need to "share" the credentials between the DB server and the client connecting into it).
+An object for keeping sensitive information for the use with Pods.
+It is used when you want to share passwords.
+For example, to access the DB you need to "share" the credentials between the DB server and the client connecting into it.

 kubernetes diagram advanced